learn-co-curriculum/phase-0-pac-1-expressions-in-js/README.md

 <iframe height="400px" width="100%" src="https://repl.it/@MaxwellBenton2/BumpySereneMicroinstruction?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-> NOTE: We encourage you to experiment with this and other code examples provided in the REPL.
-In order to do so you will need to create an account.
-If you click on the equation and try to edit it, a modal will open that will enable you to do that.
-Once you've signed up, the REPL will be forked into your account.
-This will allow you to make changes and click the play button to see the results.
+> **Note:** We encourage you to experiment with this and other code examples provided in the REPL.
+In order to do so, you will need to click "open in repl.it" in the upper right corner of the REPL window, which will open the REPL in a new browser tab.
+You will also need to create a free account.
+Once you've done that, you will be able to fork the REPL to your account and make changes.

-Conversations, we've seen, are the things that result when two individuals &mdash; be they human or machine &mdash; communicate _expressions_ to one another.
+Conversations, we've seen, are the things that result when two individuals — be they human or machine — communicate _expressions_ to one another.

 We've been imprecise in defining "expression" while we were getting the hang of it.
 Let's propose formal definitions for _expression_ and _evaluation_.